alvarolorentedev/oauth-electron/README.md

 Consider this before you integrate this library in your application:
 - It is a bad practice to hardcode `keys` & `secrets` in code that is going to be shipped.
 - If you are looking to have your own backend, consider using it for authentication with 3rd party services.
 [IETF RFC 8252](https://tools.ietf.org/html/rfc8252).

+## Migration V1.x to V2.x

+- Please refer to the response of the service, as there will probably be extra fields in the response
+- session is required to be passed as events of chromium have changed

 ## Migration V0.x to V1.x